Don’t be disheartened by sensationalist headlines! Spain still welcomes overseas buyers

 Your Spanish dream can still come true

-There have been discussions about restricting property purchases by non-EU citizens.
+There have been discussions about restricting property purchases by non-EU residents.
 However, no details have been provided by the Spanish government.
 In fact, a source close to the prime minister has downplayed the suggestion of a ban, saying the plan remained to discourage these acquisitions through increased tax rates.

 Again, any potential change would need to pass the lower house, where the government’s minority status makes passing new legislation challenging.